sanderhurlen/github-scrum-master/README.md

 1. Clone repo to your computer
 2. go to [extensions](chrome://extensions)
 3. in the top right corner, enable developer mode
-4. load the folder with manifest (typically, issue-checker-chrome-ext folder) as a extensions
+4. load the folder with manifest (typically, github-scrum-master folder) as an extension
 5. start using it